grafana/grafana/docs/sources/http_api/access_control.md

 +++
-title = "Access control HTTP API " description = "Access Control API" keywords = ["grafana", "http", "documentation", "api", "access-control", "acl", "enterprise"] aliases = ["/docs/grafana/latest/http_api/accesscontrol/"]
+title = "Access control HTTP API " description = "Access Control API" keywords = ["grafana", "http", "documentation", "api", "fine-grained-access-control", "acl", "enterprise"] aliases = ["/docs/grafana/latest/http_api/accesscontrol/"]
 +++

-# Access Control API
+# Fine-Grained Access Control API

-> The Access Control API is only available in Grafana Enterprise.
+> Fine-Grained Access Control API is only available in Grafana Enterprise.
 Read more about [Grafana Enterprise]({{< relref "../enterprise" >}}).

-> Access control is available behind the `accesscontrol` feature flag in Grafana Enterprise 8.0+.
+> Fine-Grained Access Control is available behind the `accesscontrol` feature flag in Grafana Enterprise 8.0+.

 The API can be used to create, update, get and list roles, and add or revoke role assignments for built-in roles.
 By default, the API assumes that the requests are done for the organization that users is signed in.
 Refer to [Access Control Roles]({{< relref "../enterprise/access-control/concepts" >}}) to learn more about how you can use access control.